 00:16:04 and you say that there is a red rose there's a good chance that your experiences of the Red Rose are very very similar

-00:16:09 to to my experiences in the reason is not because there's an objective red rose in the world.
+00:16:09 to to my experiences and the reason is not because there's an objective red rose in the world.

 00:16:16 But because whatever the objective world is when I interact with it.
 I construct an interface.

 00:16:23 That's very similar to the interface that you construct